 That last question, where the money came from, is one of the most enduring mysteries of the Stenian Confederacy.
 The first question, what had brought the gearwrights to a decision, eventually became clear - at least, it seemed so - as the gearwrights explained how the Gearwrights Guild would own and run the mech, which would exist in an alliance with other Stenian mechs.
-It seemed obvious that they'd sidestepped the question of loyalty by reverting to the one institution they trusted most their own guild.
-But where did the most, their own guild.
+It seemed obvious that they'd sidestepped the question of loyalty by reverting to the one institution they trusted most, their own guild.
 But where did the money come from?
 As far as anyone knew, contact was minimal at best between between the gearwrights of the Master Repository, with whatever resources they might have, and the modern gearwrights here in Duerok.